NickMits/datasciencecoursera/README.md

 # datasciencecoursera
-* This repository is for the second part of the project.
+* This repository was created for the second part of the project.
 * It also contains the HelloWorld.md.